 Promoting stem cells to regrow teeth

 Low power light (LPL) treatment, otherwise known as laser treatment or low-level laser therapy is not new 16,17.
 Laser treatment has been used to reduce pain and inflammation 18 and to promote wound healing 19,20.
 Researchers in Korea used a lower power laser to see if this would stimulate the growth of human dental stem cells to form dentin 21.
 To do this, human dental stem cells were given laser treatment at various pulses.
 After 21 days, results showed that there was indeed the growth of dentin from the human dental stem cells.
-The researchers found that the laser treatment had stimulated cellular activity associated with oxygen-reactive species and mitochondrias, which in turn triggered a transforming growth factor that signalled the human dental stem cells to form dentin.
+The researchers found that the laser treatment had stimulated cellular activity associated with oxygen-reactive species and mitochondria, which in turn triggered a transforming growth factor that signalled the human dental stem cells to form dentin.
 This shows that laser treatment can help to promote repair or healing by stimulating cellular pathways in stem cells.
 Being able to grow new dentin is definitely a good idea.

 After their successful trial using two animal models, scientists in China conducted a clinical trial on implanting human deciduous pulp stem cells into the injured teeth of dental patients 22.
 After twelve months, they found that pulp tissue equipped with blood vessels and sensory nerves had indeed regenerated.
-Furthermore, there were increases in the length of the root and reduction at the apical foramen, the point at which where the nerve and blood vessels enter the root of a tooth.
+Furthermore, there were increases in the length of the root and a reduction at the apical foramen, the point at which where the nerve and blood vessels enter the root of a tooth.
 This research is encouraging because it shows that implanting tooth stem cells may help in the recovery of injured teeth.

-The best thing indeed, is to have the ability to grow new teeth.
+The best thing indeed is to have the ability to grow new teeth.
 Although treatment for growing new teeth is not available yet, research in this area is continuous and expanding.
 So meanwhile, before this happens, we should look after our teeth.
 Once we are adults, we only possess one set of teeth which should be kept healthy so that we can maintain a good quality of life.

 - Beaton, L., Freeman, R. & Humphris, G. Why are people afraid of the dentist?
 Observations and explanations.
 Med.
 Princ.
 Pract.
 Int.
 J. Kuwait Univ.
 Health Sci.
 Cent.
 23, 295–301 (2014).